tsarxan/tsarxan/README.md

 Hello my name is Che (pronounced /ʃeɪ/) and I consider myself a software dev.
-I have had multiple (terminated & deleted) GitHubs in the past and my primary discord is `lual_loadbuffer`.
+I have had multiple (terminated & deleted) GitHubs in the past and my primary discord is `.aarch32`.

 I don't work for anyone currently (as in company wise) and I'm available for commission for anything UI or Cheating related.